Good to Know

 -

-Duration of Coverage: Ensure the coverage spans the entire duration of your trip, from departure to return.
+Duration of Coverage: Ensure the coverage spans the entire duration of your trip, from arrival to return.

 Securing the right travel insurance for the Golden Triangle Nepal Tour can protect you against a range of travel-related risks, allowing you to enjoy the beauty and excitement of Kathmandu, Chitwan, and Pokhara with added confidence and security.